 Introduction to Python Infinite Loop

-An Infinite Loop in Python is a continuous repetitive conditional loop that gets executed until an external factor interfere in the execution flow, like insufficient CPU memory, a failed feature/ error code that stopped the execution, or a new feature in the other legacy systems that needs code integration.
-There are a few types of Infinite Loop in Python, that includes, the While statement, the If statement, the Continue statement and the Break statement.
+An Infinite Loop in Python is a continuous repetitive conditional loop that gets executed until an external factor interferes in the execution flow, like insufficient CPU memory, a failed feature/ error code that stopped the execution, or a new feature in the other legacy systems that needs code integration.
+A few types of Infinite Loop in Python include the While statement, the If statement, the Continue statement, and the Break statement.

 When are Infinite Loops Necessary?